V-Sekai/manuals/decisions/20230830-generative-worlds.md

 ## The Road Not Taken

 An alternative approach could involve developing new features within V-Sekai directly to address scalability and performance limitations.
-However, this may require significant resources and time, whereas automation using a sidekick application can be implemented relatively quickly.
+However, this may require significant resources and time.
+Automation using a sidekick application can be implemented relatively quickly and provide immediate benefits.

 ## The Infrequent Use Case